moechofe/lowresrmx/asset.dev/manual.md

 Number literal use the same syntax as inside a program, it support integer, float, `$` hexadecimal and `%` binary.

-String literal should use the same syntax as inside a program: `"`.
+String literal SHOULD use the same syntax as inside a program: `"`.

 #### dbg: an address

 By typing a memory address, the debugger will print it's value as if it was read by `peek()`.

-The address can be indiquated using the `$` hexadecimal or by any other valid numeric literal.
+The address can be indicated using the `$` hexadecimal or by any other valid numeric literal.

 #### dbg: an address `=` a value